Skip to content

 """The python code to transform a JSON object into another JSON object.

-The script is executed inside the Monty
+The script is executed inside the active sandbox (by default a

-constraints:
+following constraints:

 - The input JSON object is exposed as a dict named ``inputs``; the script